 A bland diet is a combination of a few simple ingredients.
-The diet must contain a protein source and carbohydrate source at the minimum.
-The addition of a vegetable (up to one-third of the recipe) can also be used.
+The diet must contain a protein source and carbohydrate source.

 Bland diets for dogs typically consist of:

 A low-fat protein.
-Examples include chicken, turkey or lean beef.
+Examples include chicken, turkey, or lean ground beef.
+Sometimes low-fat cottage cheese is fed instead of meat.
 A protein source higher in fat is generally too heavy for pets with intestinal upset.
-High-fat proteins can also make vomiting and diarrhea worse.
-Excess fats that make their way to the intestines can draw additional water into the intestines, making more diarrhea.
+High-fat proteins can make vomiting and diarrhea worse and can make dogs that are vomiting from pancreatitis very ill.

-A probiotic.
-Intestinal bacteria are incredibly important to our dog’s health.
-Supplementing dogs with a probiotic and/or a prebiotic can help rebalance the intestinal tract and prevent the worsening of symptoms.
-Do not give your dog a probiotic or prebiotic before discussing it with your veterinarian.
+A probiotic (optional).
+Balanced intestinal bacteria are incredibly important to our dog’s health.
+Supplementing dogs with a probiotic can help rebalance the intestinal tract and prevent the worsening of symptoms.

 Things to Consider When Feeding a Bland Diet